Web development subset

 Cleanup, speed and technical debt reduction

-Slow admin screens, oversized plugin stacks, script bloat and awkward hosting setups can usually be improved once they are understood properly.
+Slow admin screens, oversized plugin stacks, script bloat and awkward hosting setups can usually be improved once they are understood.

 Workflow